kabutor/dpapi_mix/README.md

 Requisites: impacket (dpapi.py from the examples must be in the path)

-credhist.py - Requires Impacket.
-Decrypt CREDHIST file, you have to specify thepassword user or the sha1 key in order to decrypt any of the old user password hashes.
+__credhist.py__ - Requires Impacket.
+Decrypt CREDHIST file, you have to specify the user password or the sha1 key in order to decrypt any of the old user password hashes.
 You can also use a wordlist to bruteforce it.

-dpapicapi.py - My attemp to port dpapi::capi from mimikatz to linux to dump encrypted PVK files on linux.
+__dpapicapi.py__ - My attemp to port dpapi::capi from mimikatz to linux to dump encrypted PVK files on linux.
 Not working

-guidmasterkey.py - Shows and check you have the masterkey needed to decrypt DPAPI PVK files.
+__guidmasterkey.py__ - Shows and check you have the masterkey needed to decrypt DPAPI PVK files.
 Not very useful, it was a precursor of guidCreds.py